Clinic Policies

 Medical Learners

-• Your doctor may provide medical education for medical students or residents in the clinic.
-Your doctor will ask for consent before you are seen by a learner.
+• Your physician may be involved in training medical students or residents.
+Your consent will be requested before you are seen by a learner.

-• The medical learner will always review the encounter with your doctor, and the patient may also request to see the doctor afterwards.
+• The learner will always review the visit with your physician.

-• Though we hope you understand the importance of medical education, you may decline to see the medical learner, and this will not affect your care in any way.
+• While we value your support of medical education, you are free to decline a learner’s involvement—this will not affect your care in any way.